HDeiro/hdeiro/README.md

 # #work

-I'm currently 🧑‍💻 at [MURAL](https://mural.co/) as a Senior Software Engineer on the Developer Extensions team doing a lot of cool stuff that I probably can't talk about!
+I'm currently 🧑‍💻 at [Uber](https://uber.com/) as a Software Engineer L4 on the Uber Eats project.

 # #school